deephaven/benchmark/README.md

 ### Running in Multiple Contexts
 Tests are developed by test-writers, so why not make it easy for them?
 Run tests from the IDE for ease of debugging.
 Point the tests to a local or a remote
 Deephaven Server instance.
 Or package tests in a jar and run them locally or remotely from the Benchmark uber-jar.
 The same tests should work whether running everything on the same system or different system.

 ### Measure Where It Matters
-The Benchmark framework has a way to inject measurements from the test code instead of relying on a mechanism that measures automatically behind the scenes.
-This allows the test writer to measure where it makes sense.
-Measurements can be taken across the execution of the test locally or retrieved from a remote source.
+The Benchmark framework allows the test-writer to set each benchmark measurement from the test code instead of relying on a mechanism that measures automatically behind the scenes.
+Measurements can be taken across the execution of the test locally with Timers like in this [example test](src/it/java/io/deephaven/benchmark/tests/internal/examples/stream/JoinTablesFromKafkaStreamTest.java) or retrieved from the remote Deephaven instance where the test is running as is done in the [StandardTestRunner](src/it/java/io/deephaven/benchmark/tests/standard/StandardTestRunner.java) used for nightly Deephaven benchmarks.
 Either way the submission of the result to the Benchmark framework is under the test writer's control.